COREayan/GraphQL-API-with-Java-Spring-Boot-Learning/src/README.md

 - Over and Under fetching with REST API.
 - REST has different http methods and separate endpoint for each API while in GraphQL we have Query and Mutation and there is only one endpoint.
 - GraphQL needs Schema file while REST does NOT need that.

+**Project Lombok**
+- It build with Java.
+- To avoid boilerplate code.
+- Getters, Setters and Constructors are easy to have with just annotations.
+- Can be used in any Java Application.
+-